cmustuco/crosscheck/README.md

 ```bash
 python crosscheck.py soc.pdf spr.csv out.txt
 ```
-`soc.pdf`: Pathname of the Schedule of Classes CSV file.
+`soc.csv`: Pathname of the Schedule of Classes CSV file.
 This should come from Kristin.\
 `spr.csv`: Pathname of the StuCo Spreadsheet CSV file.
 This should be maintained by Exec.\
 `out.txt`: An output file will be created on this pathname and will detail all differences found across the SOC and the Spreadsheet.

 ## For StuCo Exec
-The output file lists all the differences found across both documents grouped by course number.
-SOC means Schedule of Classes, and SPR means the Spreadsheet.

-### Actions to take
 Here's what to do upon each difference found:

 - **Long title, Short title, Description**